simonekalb/simonekalb.github.io/_posts/2019-07-29-setup-environment-ruby-and-jekyll.md

     1. you cannot use apt-add-repository out-of-the-box on a Debian 9 installation (bah..)
     2. You cannot install a package from a ubuntu ppa on Debian (seems legit, but isn't Ubuntu based on Debian?)
-    3. now I remember why I move from GNU/Linux to macOs years ago
+    3. now I remember why I move from GNU/Linux to macOS years ago
     4. I was completely missing the point of Debian vs. Ubuntu
     5. Everybody consider Ubuntu as default distro for GNU/Linux users which is scary